Bombing of Aizawl

-The bombing of Aizawl was an Indian aerial bombing attack on the city of Aizawl, the capital of the Mizo district (now Mizoram), during the Mizo National Front uprising.
-The Indian Air Force deployed jet fighters from the Toofani Squadron and Hunter Squadron.
+The bombing of Aizawl was an Indian State aerial bombing attack on the city of Aizawl, the capital of the Mizo district (now Mizoram) and surrounding areas, during the Mizo National Front uprising.
+The Indian Government deployed jet fighters from the Toofani Squadron and Hunter Squadron.
 The aircraft identified in the operation were French Dassault Ouragun.

-The bombing of Aizawl remains the only time in the history of independent India that the air force was used to bomb targets within its own territory.
+The bombing of Aizawl remains the only time in the history of independent India that the air force was used by the Government of India, to bomb its own citizens, within its own territory.

 Background

 After Operation Jericho, the Mizo National Front took over several areas of the Mizo district and occupied Aizawl.
 They sieged the Assam Rifles Headquarters and demanded surrender.
 The Indian Army made attempts to fly in reinforcements from Kumbhirgram in Silchar however strong fire of the MNF rebels deterred any safe landings.
 General Sam Manekshaw flew in a Caribou aircraft for reconnaissance.
 However, the aircraft returned due to bullet holes and nearly wounding Manekshaw.
 As a result the government authorised the Indian Air Force to accompany the helicopters as escorts to ease the pressure of besieged Indian forces.